abdulbadii/smart-directories-navigation/README.md

 Simply rename function name g with whatever you like; j, stand for jump into or b, stand for be in, etc

 # Usage
-Note explanation below, each usage to mean: go to a directory, i.e. not its removal from dir. stack, etc, the first step "save the current directory onto top of dir. stack" is implied before the first one explicitly written, except the `g 1` usage
+Note on explanation below, each usage that has meaning: *go to a directory* (i.e. not its removal from dir. stack, etc), the first step "save the current directory onto top of dir. stack" is implied before the first one explicitly written, except the `g 1` usage

 g
 go to $HOME dir.